Q: What is Amazon CodeGuru?

 Q: What programming languages are supported?

-Amazon CodeGuru Profiler currently supports Java, Python (Preview), and JVM languages such as Scala and Kotlin.
+Amazon CodeGuru Profiler currently supports Java, Python (in preview), and JVM languages such as Scala and Kotlin.

 Q: How does Amazon CodeGuru Profiler work?